alsoicode/html-email-parser/README.md

 xclip may be installed via: `apt-get install xclip` on Ubuntu

 ## Usage
-It is recommended that you symlink parser.py into your /usr/local/bin for ease-of-use.
+It is recommended that you symlink parser.py into your /usr/local/bin for ease-of-use on *nix distros or add the directory for parse.py to your `PATH` environment variable on Windows.

     sudo ln -s path/to/parse.py /usr/local/bin

-and set the file to executable:
+and set the file to executable (not required for Windows):

     sudo chmod +x path/to/parse.py